This page describes the directory structure of a SpatialOS project using the structured project layout (SPL).

 There is also a flexible project layout (FPL); for more information, see its introduction.

 Specifies the basic details of a project, including its name, and the SpatialOS version the project uses.

 For more information about this file see project definition specification page.

 A launch configuration file.
 You can have multiple launch configuration files in a project.
 You specify which one to use when you deploy by using

 spatial cloud launch.

-spatial cloud launch, you need to specify a file to use.
+spatial cloud launch, you need to specify the file name to use.

-A project needs at least one launch config file.
+A project needs at least one launch configuration file.

-For more information about these config files, including the file format, see the
+For more information about these configuration files, including the file format, see the

 If you are using Git, you will have a